panteamihai/pension-fund-analyzer/README.md

-# pension-fund-analyzer
+# Pension fund stats
-Graphs the publicly available data on the anualized profit margin and the unit values for the existing 2nd Pillar funds.
-Allows for comparisons between the seven available funds
+Graphs the publicly available data on the **anualized profit margin** and the **unit values** for the existing 2nd Pillar funds in Romania.

+Allows for comparisons between the seven available funds: NN, VITAL, ARIPI, AZT VIITORUL TAU, BCR, BRD, METROPOLITAN LIFE.

-## Source of the statistics
+## The source of the statistics
-Retrieved the data from the [ASF public website](https://asfromania.ro/informatii-publice/statistici/statistici-pensii/pilonul-ii/indice-vuan)
+Retrieved the data for the [unit values](https://asfromania.ro/informatii-publice/statistici/statistici-pensii/pilonul-ii/indice-vuan) and [profit margin](https://asfromania.ro/informatii-publice/statistici/statistici-pensii/pilonul-ii/rate-de-rentabilitate) from the [ASF Romania public website](https://asfromania.ro/)
-The latest data covers the 01.01.2010 to 29.12.2017 interval
+The latest data covers the 01.05.2008 to 31.05.2018 interval.